-Our International ReSource Award fosters entrepreneurial thinking and leadership in managing water sustainably in low- and middle-income countries.
-Drawing on more than a decade’s experience, we designed the programme both to recognise past success and to help start-ups develop and scale up promising approaches.
+From 2004 to 2020, first Swiss Re and then the Swiss Re Foundation supported the ReSource Award to foster entrepreneurial thinking in managing water sustainably in low- and middle-income countries.
+The programme was designed both to recognise past success and to help start-ups develop and scale up promising approaches.

-Each year we convene an international jury to select the award finalists.
-In addition to two-thirds of the total prize money of USD 150 000, the ultimate winner enjoys three years of coaching support from subject matter experts.
+Each year an international jury selected the award finalists.
+In addition to two-thirds of the total prize money of USD 150 000, the ultimate winner enjoyed three years of coaching support from subject matter experts.